c6o/docs/content/tutorials/core.md

 Traditionally the backend developer would need to run all (or many) of an application's microservices locally in order to work on one of the backend services.

-In this tutorial we will show two scenarios: intercepting a leaf service, and using intercept and teleport together with a core service.
+In this tutorial we will show two scenarios: intercepting a Leaf service, and using Intercept and Teleport together with a Core service.

-1. Leaf service: Here, the developer runs _only_ a leaf Service which will intercept requests to a cluster-based leaf service.
+1. Leaf service: Here, the developer runs _only_ a Leaf service which will intercept requests to a cluster-based Leaf service.
 No other services will be run locally.

-2. Core service: Here, the developer runs _only_ a core Service which will intercept requests to a cluster-based core service, but it will need to have an active teleport so that it can talk to the leaf service in the cloud.
+2. Core service: Here, the developer runs _only_ a Core service which will intercept requests to a cluster-based Core service, but it will need to have an active Teleport so that it can talk to the Leaf service in the cloud.
 No other services will be run locally.

 ## Objectives